caspergrl/GT-UX-UI-Dec2022-June2023/01-week/02-lesson.md

 - The Five Whys is a simple method for understanding your users and uncovering insights about their behaviors.

 ## SLIDE 11
-**About the Five Whys**

-- Using the Five Whys is as simple as it sounds—you ask “why” five times.

-  - The Five Whys, invented by Taiichi Ohno and Sakichi Toyoda, was created for getting to the root cause of problems in Toyota’s factories.
+  - invented by Taiichi Ohno and Sakichi Toyoda in the 1950s, for getting to the root cause of problems in Toyota’s factories and assembly lines.

 **:information_source: TAs please Slack out**
   - [Five Whys: The Ultimate Root Cause Analysis Tool](https://kanbanize.com/lean-management/improvement/5-whys-analysis-tool/)